Ceri Thomas with his garden mural, Swansea (2021) – photograph courtesy of Bernard Mitchell

 In the 1980s and early 1990s, Florence almost replaced Wales as a key place for me.

-Upon moving to Swansea over twenty-five years ago, in the autumn of 1993, it immediately became significant.
+Upon moving to Swansea twenty-nine years ago, in the autumn of 1993, it immediately became significant.
 I spent my first year living in the house where Dylan Thomas was born and raised.